Dagmar Dolby Fund

 President & CEO: Rhea Suh - Also serves as President and CEO of Marin Community Foundation (since 2021).
 Previously led the Natural Resources Defense Council (NRDC), where she expanded social justice and environmental justice work and championed a $600 million settlement for Flint, Michigan residents affected by the water crisis.
 Suh is a leading voice on community-based approaches to climate equity and co-founded the Community Foundation Climate Collaborative.

-Chief Financial Officer: Lauren McClelland (started January 2024) - Brings 40 years of experience in finance and accounting across private industry, public accounting, non-profit organizations, and private foundations.
+Chief Financial Officer: Lauren McClelland (started January 2024) - Brings 40 years of experience in finance and accounting across private industry, public accounting, non-profit organisations, and private foundations.
 Previously served as Finance Director for the Zellerbach Family Foundation.

-Organizational Structure: The fund operates with no full-time employees, leveraging Marin Community Foundation's infrastructure and expertise.
+Organisational Structure: The fund operates with no full-time employees, leveraging Marin Community Foundation's infrastructure and expertise.

 Application Process & Timeline